Nanahawaw/javascript-DOM-projects/README.md

 3. **Review** - Generate and display random user reviews with a simple click
 4. **Navbar** - solution for implementing a navbar toggle using vanilla JavaScript
 5. **Sidebar** - a dynamic sidebar that provides users with intuitive navigation and enhances the user experience.
+6. **Modal** - a stylish and interactive modal that offers a modern touch to any web application, ensuring enhanced user engagement.

 *Note: Each project has its own README that provides more information about the specific project and its functionality.*